qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_road_graph.rst

 * highlight roads directions (this is slow and used mainly for debug purposes and for the settings testing)

-As a roads layer you can use any polyline vector layer in any QGIS supported format.
+As a roads layer you can use any polyline vector layer in any |qg| supported format.
 Two lines with a common point are considered connected.
 Please note, it is required to use layer CRS as project CRS while editing roads layer.
 This is due to the fact that recalculation of the coordinates between different CRS